Los Medanos College

-Los Medanos College (LMC) is a public community college in Pittsburg, California.
-Established in 1974, LMC has an extension in Brentwood and is part of the Contra Costa Community College District.
+Los Medanos College (LMC) is a public community college in Pittsburg, California, United States.
+It was established in 1974 and is part of the Contra Costa Community College District.
+LMC also has had an extension in Brentwood since 1998 called the "Brentwood Center".

 History

+The college's name comes from a misspelling of the former Rancho Los Méganos, a 13316 acre Mexican land grant in the southwestern Sacramento-San Joaquin Delta region of present-day Contra Costa County, California.
+The rancho was given to José Noriega by Governor José Castro in 1835.

-The name, meaning "inland sand dunes" in Spanish, refers to the sand dunes that characterize its location in eastern Contra Costa County along the Sacramento River and in the foothills of Mt.
+Rancho Los Méganos extended eastward from present-day Antioch, along the San Joaquin River to the Old River.
+The rancho lands included present-day Oakley, Knightsen, and Brentwood.The name, meaning "inland sand dunes" in Spanish, refers to the sand dunes that characterize its location in eastern Contra Costa County along the Sacramento River and in the foothills of Mt.
 Diablo.

 Opened in 1974, the college is part of Contra Costa Community College District, along with Contra Costa College and Diablo Valley College.
-Enrollment was 8,658 students in Spring 2017.
-In 2022, graduation was held for the first time since 2020.
+Enrollment was 6,845 students in spring 2023.

 Academics

-There were 35 associate degrees and 23 certificates of achievement available in the 2011-2012 academic year.
+There were 25 associate degrees and 30 certificates of achievement available in the 2022–2023 academic year.